 We can fix the second difficulty (missing data in some energy bins of CR spectra) as follows.
 Instead of generating pseudo-data on the actual experimental energy bins, we generate the pseudo-data based on new energy grids.
-In more detail, we randomly pick a spectrum $\Phi^\prime(E)$ from the $4\sigma$ allowed mock data.\footnote {We expect all future observational data will more or less fall into the range of $\pm 4 \sigma$ allowed mock data. } We use this selected $\Phi^\prime(E)$ as the new central value, but the averaged ratio of experimental error bar to the central value as the size of artificial fluctuation.
-Considering total $398$ experimental data points from ACE, Voyager, and AMS02, the averaged uncertainty is around $5\%$ of the central value.
-Hence, we adopt at most $5\%$ as our artificial fluctuation to add on the selected $\Phi^\prime(E)$ and the new spectrum is the actual pseudo-data used in this study.
-This treatment also avoids miscounting the weight for certain energy bins when combining the data from different experiments. {In Fig.~\ref{Fig:fluxC}, we show the de-modulated kinetic energy spectrum of Carbon.
-The solar modulation parameter $\phi$ is fixed to be $696$ MV.
-The green band indicates the $3\sigma$ uncertainty obtained by the latest experimental data AMS02, Voyage, and ACE.
-The $84$ bins of pseudo-spectrum (red dots) are evenly located at the kinetic energy range $10^{-3}\gev<E<1.1\times 10^{5}\gev$.
-We can clearly see that the pseudo-spectrum is very close to the mock-spectrum in the small energy region where experimental error bars are small.
-However, the fluctuations become larger in the region with no experimental data.
-We refer readers to Appendix~\ref{app:CRflux} for the kinetic energy spectra of Li, Be, B, and O considered in this work.}
+Specifically, we randomly pick a spectrum $\Phi^\prime(E)$ from $4\sigma$ allowed mock data.\footnote{We expect that all future observational data will more or less fall into the range of $\pm 4 \sigma$ allowed mock data. } We use this selected $\Phi^\prime(E)$ as the new central value, but the averaged ratio of the experimental error bar to the central value is the size of the artificial fluctuation.
+Considering a total of $398$ experimental data points from ACE, Voyager, and AMS02, the averaged uncertainty is approximately $5\%$ of the central value.
+Hence, we adopt at most $5\%$ as our artificial fluctuation to add to the selected $\Phi^\prime(E)$ and the new spectrum $\Phi^{\rm pseudo}$ is the actual pseudospectrum used in this study.
+The new total chi-square measure becomes